Paper Trail

-Paper Trail is the sixth studio album by American hip hop recording artist T.I., released September 30, 2008, on Grand Hustle Records and Atlantic Records.
+Paper Trail is the sixth studio album by American rapper T.I., released September 30, 2008, on Grand Hustle Records and Atlantic Records.
 He began to write songs for the album as he awaited trial for federal weapons and possession charges.
 Unlike his past albums, he wrote his lyrics down on paper, which he had not done since his debut album, I'm Serious (2001).